Simple yet effective tips to help you hold efficient virtual board meetings now and into the coming year.

 Do you sometimes feel like you’re living in a world of Zoom meeting overload?
 I know I do.
 And it’s safe to say that your board members feel the same way.

-Tirrah Switzer Tirrah Switzer, Product Marketing Manager, Community Brands
+Tirrah Switzer Tirrah Switzer, Product Marketing Manager, Momentive Software

 A meeting that has no direction can be unproductive and annoying – especially when the meeting is after hours for your “volunteer” job.
 Here are six simple yet effective tips to help you hold efficient virtual board meetings now and into the coming year.